basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 Unlike the `strong_consistency` setting, the settings listed below are available only in `advanced.config`, in the `riak_ensemble` section of that file.
-That section which looks like this:
+That section looks like this:

 ```advancedconf
 {riak_ensemble, [